BlockSigner/cove/site/content/english/identification.md

 With SES, the e-mail address serves as an identification element.
 The e-mail address must be confirmed by clicking on a link that is sent to the corresponding e-mail address.
 {{% /collapsible %}}

-{{% collapsible 12 "Why is identification different for EES, AES and QES?" %}}
+{{% collapsible 12 "Why is identification different for SES, AES and QES?" %}}
 The legal identification requirements are not the same.
 QES is the highest standard and is equivalent to a handwritten signature.
 The identification requirements for QES are precisely defined in the law.
 With SES and AES, providers have more freedom.
-When selecting identification procedures for EES and AES, Skribble pays attention to simplicity of use and maximisation of legal weight.
+When selecting identification procedures for SES and AES, Skribble pays attention to simplicity of use and maximisation of legal weight.
 {{% /collapsible %}}

 {{< /content >}}